drpatrik/combatris/README.md

 Some sources has there own license and is not covered by the source codes license.

-* All sfx and music are from www.freesound.org
 * Fonts https://www.dafont.com/cabin.font
 * Fonts https://www.dafont.com/obelixpro.font
 * Wall kick tables from https://harddrop.com/wiki/SRS